-Candied Pecans are sweet, crunchy and totally snack worthy.
-They’re perfect for topping salads, desserts, or just munching by the handful.
+Candied pecans are sweet, crunchy, bursting with cinnamon flavor, and totally snack worthy.
+They’re perfect for topping salads and desserts or just munching by the handful.

 If you’ve never made candied nuts before, the process couldn’t be easier and it requires just a handful of ingredients that you probably have on hand already.

 You’ll only need 6 ingredients to make these candied pecans: